Exact Answer: 4 to 6 days

 Few people stated that, like other treatments, aortic surgery also comes with a slight pain during the recovery period which can be reduced by pain killers.
 If the pain arises within 2-3 days of surgery, you will be given medicines with the help of a patient-controlled analgesia pump (PCA).
 You may feel little tiredness until one or two weeks after the treatment.

 Though you may feel better after a week, it takes nearly six to seven weeks for complete recovery of the sternum, due to which you are restricted to do strenuous activities.
-People usually continue to work after three days in case of no physical activities and six weeks where physical labor is necessary.
+People continue to work after three days in case of no physical activities and six weeks where physical labor is necessary.

 Conclusion